opendatasoft/elasticsearch-plugin-geoshape/README.md

 ### Geo tile REST entry

 This entry point generates "smart" results for a specific geo tile.
-The main purpose of this rest action is to return a tile that can be easily rendered with mapping applications like `mapnik`.
+The main purpose of this REST entry point is to return a tile that can be easily rendered with mapping applications like `mapnik`.

 Format is based on TMS format : /{index}/{type}/_geo/{zoom}/{x}/{y}
 For more information about this format : http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames

-It takes `Get` parameters :
+It takes `GET` parameters :
  - field (mandatory): `geo` field name.
 Must be of type `geo`
  - tile_size : tile size in pixel.
-Default to 256
+Defaults to 256
  - output_format :  'wkt', 'wkb' or 'geojson'.
-Default to geojson
+Defaults to geojson
  - output_projection: projection to apply on result geometries.
-Default to 'EPSG:4326'
+Defaults to 'EPSG:4326'

 It returns :
  - shape in wkt, wkb or geojson